Geeksfino/finclip-agent/README.md

   ChatAgent: "Oh I know!
 This rain just won't quit.
 Perfect day for staying in with a book though - what are you up to today?"
 ---
 ```
-**Note**: The 'brain.md' file has a YAML frontmatter that contains the agent's name, role, goal, capabilities, and guidelines.
-For more details for customizing an agent see https://github.com/Geeksfino/actgent.git for more detail.
-It can be very powerful with the use of instructions, tools and schemas.
-But for simple chatbot, you can just use the default settings.
+**IMPORTANT**: The 'brain.md' file must strictly conform to YAML frontmatter format with only the following top-level fields allowed: 'name', 'role', 'goal', and 'capabilities'.
+Any other structure or additional top-level fields will cause parsing errors and prevent the agent from starting correctly.
+Guidelines and examples should be included within the 'capabilities' field as shown above.
+For more details on customizing an agent, see https://github.com/Geeksfino/actgent.git.
+While the agent can be very powerful with instructions, tools, and schemas, simple chatbots can use the default settings.

 ### Start the server